sdiehl/wiwinwlh/tutorial.md

 Option           Description
 ------           -------------------------------
-ignore-exports   Ignores the export list and includes all signatures in scope. not-home         Module will not be considered the root documentation. show-extensions  Annotates the documentation with the language extensions used. hide             Forces the module to be hidden from Haddock. prune            Omits definitions with no annotations.
+ignore-exports   Ignores the export list and includes all signatures in scope. not-home         Module will not be considered in the root documentation. show-extensions  Annotates the documentation with the language extensions used. hide             Forces the module to be hidden from Haddock. prune            Omits definitions with no annotations.